Frequently Asked Questions

 How do I enrol?

 It is easy to enrol on one of our courses.
-You can enrol online by clicking ‘Enrol’ for individual booking.
-For group bookings you will need to email us and explain your circumstances: email@example.com.
-To confirm and secure your place you will need to pay a deposit for a course lasting more than 4 weeks, or the full fees for a course of 4 weeks or less.
-The deposit varies please contact us for details.
-The balance of your fees will be due on the first day of your course.
+You can enrol online by clicking ‘Enrol’ for an individual booking.
+For group bookings you will need to email us and explain your circumstances: Our email address is firstname.lastname@example.org.

 How can I pay for a course?